Oceans (Where Feet May Fail)

 "Oceans (Where Feet May Fail)" is a song by Australian worship group Hillsong United.
 It was released on 23 August 2013 as the second and final single from their third studio album, Zion (2013).
 The song is led by Taya Smith, and was written by Matt Crocker, Joel Houston and Salomon Ligthelm, with production being handled by Michael Guy Chislett.

 In the United States, the song spent a record 61 non-consecutive weeks at No. 1 on the Billboard Hot Christian Songs chart.
 In the year-end summaries, it was the chart's No. 1 song in 2014 and 2016, No. 2 in 2015, and No. 10 in 2017.
 Billboard ranked it as the No. 1 Christian song of the 2010s decade.
-The song was certified quadruple platinum in the United States.
+The song was certified quadruple platinum in the United States and widely considered to be one of the most popular CCM songs of all time.

 Writing and background

 The song ideas began early in the production of the album.
 Crocker worked with Ligthelm later back in Australia to write more of the lyrics and Ligthelm helped deciding that the theme of the song should be about stepping into the unknown and Peter having blind trust to walk on water.
 Much of the melody was written over the course of 10 days at Houston's apartment in New York.
 The last lyrics were written at a waterfall on the final day of recording.

 The song was recorded by singer Taya Smith who sang many parts of the song in one take.